emdupre/core-git-course/_episodes/07-pull-requests.md

 Leveraging the power of Git, GitHub provides a functionality called *Pull Requests*.
 Essentially it's "requesting the owner of the repository to pull in your contributions".
 As the owner of a repository, you may or may not accept them.
-But as a contributor, it provides a path to make contributions.
+But as a contributor, it provides a path to engage with the community.

 ## The process